NewsLocal NewsYour Voice

 webb sisters on steps with reps.jpeg

-MERRIAM, Kan. — United States representatives Sharice Davids, Emmanuel Cleaver II and Jake LaTurner are calling on the National Park Service to incorporate local history into the Brown v.
+MERRIAM, Kan. — United States representatives Sharice Davids, Emanuel Cleaver II and Jake LaTurner are calling on the National Park Service to incorporate local history into the Brown v.
 Board of Education’s National Historic Park during the 70th anniversary year of the Brown v.
 Board of Education decision.

 In the Oct.
 8 letter, the representatives called attention to the 1949 decision in the Webb v.
 School District No. 90 (Webb) case, which took place in what is currently known as Merriam, Kansas.